hackclub/hackclub/workshops/personal_website/README.md

 Hack Club.

 1. Open https://github.com/join in a new tab and create a new account
-  - Choose a username you will be proud to show future employers. (ex.
+  - Choose a username you will be proud to show future employers (ex.
     `zachlatta` and `jonleung`)
   - Use an email that you have access to, you'll need to access it to verify your account
   - Make sure to remember your username and password, you'll need this at every club meeting
-  - When prompted to choose a plan, to choose the **"Free"** plan
+  - When prompted to choose a plan, choose the **"Free"** plan
 2. Open your email inbox in a new tab and look for an email from GitHub.
 Open it and click the button to verify your email
-3. Open https://gh.hackclub.com in a new tab and star the project by clicking on the button that looks like this on the top right: ![](img/github_star.png)
+3. Open https://gh.hackclub.com in a new tab and star the project by clicking the button that looks like this on the top right: ![](img/github_star.png)

 ### 2) Create Your First GitHub Repository

 GitHub allows us to **host** our website using a service called **GitHub Pages**.
-This means that we can put the files of your website on GitHub and GitHub will give you a URL that you can share with the world.
+This means that we can put the files of our website on GitHub and GitHub will give us a URL that we can share with the world.

 1. Go to https://github.com
 2. Click the green **"+ New repository"** button
 3. Under **"Repository name"** write your `USERNAME.github.io` except instead of writing `USERNAME`, write your actual GitHub username.
 So if your username is `alice1337`, then you would write `alice1337.github.io`.
-You **have** to name your repository this in order for the GitHub Pages functionality to work correctly (more on what this is later).
+You **have** to name your repository this in order for GitHub Pages to work correctly (we'll talk more about GitHub Pages later)
 4. Make sure that you did the previous step correctly.
   - Is your **username** entered correctly
   - The repository name should end in **`.io`**